espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Even the Odds.md

 * * *

 You shine brightest in desperate moments.
-You flash a confident smile or pose, and you gain [[Feat_Feature Effects/Effect_ Panache|Panache]] until the end of your turn.
+You flash a confident smile or pose, and you gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Panache|Panache]] until the end of your turn.

 *Source: Pathfinder Player Core 2*
 *ORC*